Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 }
 ```

-With these changes, `Option.None` now returns a dummy `NoneOption` object, which essentially represents an empty option whose type hasn't been decided yet.
+With these changes, `Option.None` now returns a dummy `NoneOption` object, which is essentially an empty option whose type hasn't been decided yet.
 Because `NoneOption` is not generic, we were also able to drop the generics from the corresponding factory method and turn it into a property.

 Additionally, we made it so `Option<T>` implements an implicit conversion from `NoneOption`.
 Although operators themselves can't be generic in C#, they still retain type arguments of the declaring type, allowing us to define this conversion for _every possible_ variant of `Option<T>`.

-All of this allows us to write `Option.None` and have the compiler coerce it automatically to the destination type.
+All of this lets us write `Option.None` and have the compiler coerce it automatically to the destination type.
 From the consumer's point of view, it looks as though we've successfully implemented target type inference:

 ```csharp
 public static Option<int> Parse(string number)